Body Psychotherapy North Brisbane

 Body psychotherapy is an experiential therapy.
 This means you don’t just sit there and talk to your therapist.
 You experience it in your body as well as your mind.

-Body psychotherapy combines psychoanalytic therapy for your mind with breathing, movement, and postures similar to Yoga and Chi Gong.
+Body psychotherapy combines psychoanalytic therapy for your mind with breathing, movement, and posture.

 Your body is a storehouse of information about your history.
 How we related to our primary caregivers in our early days become encoded into our body patterns and implicit memory.
 Over time these physical and emotional patterns in our body become unconscious, and we still act in these patterns as an adult.